Jhonatanoguera/antaeus/README.md

 Since you're paying for services in an estimated range of time, is not the best practice to allow a few additional days to renew your subscription.
 This idea will be replaced by the payment reminder to implement.
 Now, I'll get into working on some general tests for the application

+* Okay, last entry on this readMe.
+First, I have decided to discard the remaining additional ideas as they aren't really part of the challenge scope.
+Having no set time to finish, personally, seems a little more concerning to me than having a set deadline as I cannot really measure what could be a fair time to send the challenge.
+It did however, give me time to read more about kotlin, mockk, Docker, Javalin and other tips and tricks for Kotlin.
+Previously to the challenge, I had ventured on reading about the Kotlin language, look for why people liked using and why was it gaining so much support from developers in general.
+Being relatively new to this industry, I do hope my Antaeus fork can be kept on git for future references on Kotlin experience :) This challenge, did give me the final push I needed to dive deep into the language, understand and be able to create something with it.
+The learning curve wasn't that hard to me due to my Java background.
+Truly, I found Docker a little more confusing as I jumped straight into installing and trying to run the app lol.
+So, I'm thankful for being pushed to learn a couple more technologies.

+I personally, consider I took quite a good amount of time.
+The challenge was fairly simple but I think I took a very conservative approach wanting to soak myself in the basics of everything and a little more before tackling the problem in general.
+It could be done in less than a work day if you aim straight to reach the goal, however and not wanting to excuse, July was a moved month for me and the previous weekend I wasn't really available to tackle the challenge.
+No regrets using my nights to work through the challenge even if I had to be coffee-powered the next day as it was very fun to me.
+Also, daily productivity wasn't affected dw, I enjoy developing software, this makes it easy to zone out and lose track of the time.
+However, there's one only little thing I wasn't fond of regarding kotlin.
+I generally like limiting the line length whenever I'm coding, so, sometimes my IDE would automatically break down a line and the instruction was marked as unknown.
+Resulting in spending some time searching around if I was missing an import or if there was some issue until realizing Kotlin needs the statements to be in the same line to "chain" them.
+That is, of course, a personal preference but the experience overall was fantastic.